skeller1/extr/readme.md

 2.  __Register your directable controller actions__

-    There are 2 different ways to define directable controller actions:
+    There is one way to define directable controller actions:

     1. Define all controller configurations in a configuration file (`config/extdirect.yml`):